LEADERS IN INNOVATION AND

 The Alaska Permanent Fund Corporation has assembled an experienced, knowledgeable, and diverse executive team to ensure that APFC’s strategic directives are developed and implemented in accordance with our mission and vision.
 APFC’s executive team is unified in their commitment to promoting and adhering to the principles of transparency, accountability and prudent investment practices in the management of the Alaska Permanent Fund.

-Angela M. Rodell serves as the Chief Executive Officer of the Alaska Permanent Fund Corporation, having been selected in October of 2015 by the Corporation’s Board of Trustees.
-As the CEO, Ms. Rodell is leading the Corporation at a pivotal time in history as it continues to emerge as a revenue generating center for the State of Alaska.
+Angela M. Rodell serves as the Chief Executive Officer of the Alaska Permanent Fund Corporation, selected in 2015 by APFC’s Board of Trustees.
+APFC is a state corporation, based in Juneau, Alaska, that manages and invests the Alaska Permanent Fund and other funds designated by law.
+As CEO, Ms. Rodell is leading APFC at a pivotal time in history as it emerges as a revenue-generating center for the State of Alaska.

-Angela also served on APFC’s Board of Trustees as a cabinet member, having been appointed Commissioner of the Department of Revenue in August 2013 by Governor Sean Parnell.
-In addition to serving as a Trustee, Commissioner Rodell enjoyed the oversight role in working with the divisions and 900 employees within Revenue, and participated as a member of several boards, including the Alaska Retirement Management Board, the Alaska Housing Finance Corporation Board, the Alaska State Bond Committee and the Alaska Industrial Development and Export Authority, among others.
+Ms. Rodell previously served on APFC’s Board of Trustees as a cabinet member, appointed Commissioner of the Department of Revenue in August of 2013 by Governor Sean Parnell.
+In addition to oversight of 900 state employees, Commissioner Rodell participated as a member of the Alaska Retirement Management Board, the Alaska Housing Finance Corporation Board, the Alaska State Bond Committee, and the Alaska Industrial Development and Export Authority.

-Ms. Rodell has a Bachelor of Arts degree from Marquette University in Milwaukee, Wisconsin and a Masters in Public Administration from the University of Kentucky in Lexington, Kentucky.
+Angela Rodell currently serves as Deputy Chair of the International Forum of Sovereign Wealth Funds, as the Chair for Pacific Pension & Investment Institute’s Board of Directors, and on the Alaska Community Foundation’s Investment Advisory Committee.
+Ms. Rodell has a Bachelor of Arts degree from Marquette University in Milwaukee, Wisconsin, and a Masters in Public Administration from the University of Kentucky in Lexington.

-Marcus Frampton, CFA, CAIA is currently serving as the Acting Chief Investment Officer of the Alaska Permanent Fund.
-Mr. Frampton has been with APFC since 2012 and is the Director of Investments, Real Assets & Absolute Return.
+Marcus Frampton, CFA, CAIA serves as the Chief Investment Officer of the Alaska Permanent Fund.
+Mr. Frampton has been with APFC since 2012 and served as the Director of Investments, Real Assets & Absolute Return.

-Prior to joining APFC, Marcus held diverse roles ranging from investment banking (Lehman Brothers), private equity (PCG Capital Partners), and as an executive of a private equity backed portfolio company (LPL Financial).
+Prior to joining APFC, Marcus held diverse roles ranging from investment banking with Lehman Brothers, private equity investing with PCG Capital Partners, and as an executive with LPL Financial, a private equity backed portfolio company.